DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 See Michele to obtain your access code when needed.

 Microsoft Office for Windows or Macs are already loaded onto your NDSU computer.

-Faculty and staff are eligible to purchase Microsoft Office for Windows or Macs for $9.95 to download or add $12 to have a DVD shipped.
 To purchase the Microsoft Office for home use, faculty and staff should contact Michele.
-She will provide the instructions of how the software can be purchased using a personal credit card.
-Please note that employment status is verified during ordering to ensure that only eligible university employees can purchase the software.
+She will provide the instructions.
+Please note that employment status is verified during ordering to ensure that only eligible university employees can download the software.